In recognition of America’s 250th birthday, we present the inaugural Folk Art Fair at Living History Farms.

 Myrtle Tyrtle Creation

-Nature & Glass
+Nature and Glass

-Oak & Ember
+Oak and Ember

 Paula Gray